prometheusresearch-archive/react-stylesheet/README.md

 Now on hover you can see the underline appears.

-But you always force any pseudoclass to appear from JS by passing `variant`
+But you can always force any pseudoclass to appear from JS by passing a specially constructed `variant` prop:
-prop:

 ```
 <Label variant={{hover: true}} />